dart-lang/site-www/src/interop/js-interop/js-types.md

 ## Compatibility, type checks, and casts

-The representation type of JS types may differ based on the compiler.
+The runtime type of JS types may differ based on the compiler.
 This affects runtime type-checking and casts.
-Therefore, almost always avoid `is` checks where the value is an interop type or where the target type is an interop
+Therefore, almost always avoid `is` checks where the value is an interop type or where the target type is an interop type:
-type:

 {:.bad}
 ```dart